pointdev/Organizado-Flask/README.md

 Used Eclipse and IntelliJ, Java JDK x64 8, SBT, Play Framework ver 2.7
 //---------------------------------
 March 11 2019:
 Using the Play Framework has been very difficult, so the team has decided to switch to Flask framework with Python.
 Results have been satisfying.
-Using PLay Framework version 2.7.0 with Visual Studio Code
+Using Flask Framework version 2.7.0 with Visual Studio Code
 //---------------------------------